richardhunghhw/ohlcv-candles/README.md

 ## Functions

 - Aggregates L2 (Book/Tick level, the individual price levels in the book with aggregated order quantities at each level) data in to m1 candles.
-- Accecpts multiple Currency Pairs.
+- Accecpts a single Currency Pair.
 Only feeding data from Kraken
 - Results stored in:
     - **In-Memory**, up to 200 candles
     - **Kafka**, published on each candle completion